yaronshap/ProcessFlexibilityApp/README.md

 ### Configuration
 - Set the number of plants and products using the sidebar controls
 - Configure plant capacity
-- Choose demand distribution type (Normal, Uniform, or Exponential)
+- Adjust truncated normal demand distribution parameters (mean, standard deviation, bounds)

 ### Network Visualization
 - The bipartite graph shows products on the left and plants on the right